-If you do decide to go the VC route, check out this ebook from our sister site, Grow Wire.
+If you do decide to go the VC route, check out our guide to VC funding.
 It provides a start-to-finish guide to getting VC funding as a young company.
 If not, read on.

 In many respects, angel investors are similar to venture capitalists.
 They invest a moderate sum of money — $200,000 or less for individual angels, $200,000 to $350,000 for syndicates — into a company in exchange for convertible debt or equity.
 Like VCs, only 3% of surveyed U.S. business owners tapped into angel investors for their funding needs.
 However, there are several crucial differences:

 Angel investors can either be accredited or non-accredited.
 In order to be an accredited angel, a person must have made an overall individual income of at least $200,000 for the past two years or have a net worth over $1 million, excluding the value of one’s home.
 Otherwise, a person would be considered a non-accredited investor.